 He was against girls wearing skirts above the knee when the style was about three inches above the knee; pants for girls were out of the question.
 When floor-length maxis suddenly became popular I thought, ‘This is great!
 Now the girls can wear fashionable dresses and still be modest.’
 But the pastor warned the girls against wearing those worldly maxis.

 The pastor did everything he could to help us not look like the world.

 I always wore slicked-back hair—covered in Wild Root Cream Oil, neatly parted, and combed back into a wave on one side.
 But one day I had little time to prepare for church, so after I washed my hair I just combed it wet.
 During the service my hair dried out and fell softly around my face.
 The girls loved it and suggested that I wear it that way.

 To be able to wear my hair natural, I had to cut it significantly on one side because the side I combed back was quite long.
 The pastor got all over me about having ‘long’ hair, which seemed odd because I had to cut it in order to wear it naturally.
 His concern for me hit a soft spot in my heart, and I cut it just for him.
 I decided never to do that again.

 The Uneasy Reunion

 I was unprepared as I walked into the old sanctuary after an absence of thirty years.
 The stained glass windows were still there, but the pews were gone.
+The old pastor was also gone.
 The stage where the pastor preached, and where I often sang with the choir, was there—but without the piano, organ, and choir seats.

 I often played bass guitar on that stage during worship services.
 Seeing it really brought back memories, and it was eerie and uncomfortable.